Small Dog Age Chart

 Key Points

-- They become seniors around age 10-12
+- They become seniors later than any group, around 10 to 12 years

 Note: This information is for general guidance only.
 Individual pets may age differently based on genetics, diet, and health.
 Always consult your veterinarian for personalized advice.